jishi/jishi/index.md

 ### Frilans Finans (2023-2024) (consultant)

 Responsible for implementing IaC to allow easier future development of micro services.
 Automating and allowing replicated environments through the same infrastructure code, as well as handling deploys and service-specific infrastructure.

+Additional improvements to their CI setup to use more cost-effective resources (spot instances), shared job and docker layer caching to reduce job time for ephemeral instances.

-Node.js/TypeScript, AWS (CDK, ECS, RDS), Elastic Cloud (Elasticsearch, Kibana)
+Node.js/TypeScript, AWS (CDK, ECS, RDS), Elastic Cloud (Elasticsearch, Kibana), Docker

 ### HRF (Hörselskadades Riksförbund) (2023) (Assignment via Elefant Studio)